MotomuMatsui/gs/README.md

 Motomu Matsui and Wataru Iwasaki. ???
 (2018)

 ## Acknowledgements
-This package includes the LAPACKE/CBLAS (Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd.) and MMseqs (S\"{o}ding Laboratory) packages.
+This package includes the LAPACKE/CBLAS (Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd.) and MMseqs (S&ouml;ding Laboratory) packages.
 The authors give special thanks to both teams.
 You can get the detailed information from http://www.netlib.org/lapack/ and https://github.com/soedinglab/MMseqs2.